What is a bounce back loan?

 Our firm advice is this.
 DO NOT run down the bounce back loan cash until there is nothing left to pay creditors, wages or the cost of liquidation.

-We do not expect that to be the case but we do know that may non viable companies have taken out these loans.
+We do not expect that to be the case but we do know that may non-viable companies have taken out these loans.
 So ultimately, if your company is unable to pay back this emergency loan, it is not too much of a problem, if you have acted “reasonably and responsibly as a company director”.
 Who knew what length of time the Covid crisis would last.
 If circumstances changed and you act properly there is nothing much to worry about.
-However, it is likely that if you do not pay back the bounceback loan then your credit rating may be affected at the bank.
+However, it is likely that if you do not pay back the bounceback loan then your credit rating may be affected at the bank and you are in effect insolvent if you cannot pay your liabilities.

 What does not acting “reasonably and responsibly” mean.
 Well if you used the bounce back loan to repay yourself any loans that you introduced, or pay dividends or drawings when the company cannot pay normal suppliers or creditors, then this is called a preference and is actually against the law set out in the Insolvency Act 1986.